The Mongolian 'chor' is multi-part singing sung by just one person. Hoomii, in Mongolian, means larynx.

-For one person to simultaneously make two sounds up to six octaves in difference simulating the sounds of pouring waterfalls, winds on the grassland, and the cries of animals would seem an incredible feat.
-But Mongolians have such a way of singing, called 'Hoomii' or throat-singing.
+For one person to simultaneously make two sounds across six octaves simulating the sounds of pouring waterfalls, winds on the grassland, and the cries of animals would seem an incredible feat.
+But Mongolians have such a way of singing, called 'Hoomii', or throat-singing, meaning larynx.

 One of the most famous Hoomii singers is Wen Li, who is the only female Hoomii singer in Chinese and Mongolian history, since Hoomii had always been a folk art which only males were allowed to learn.
-However, Wen Li can produce four voice parts and there are eight frequencies in her voice.
-It is said that not only talent and hard work are necessary to learn Hoomii, there is also a certain kind of physical standard the singers must have - Wen Li is the combination of all.
+However, Wen Li can produce four voice parts across eight frequencies.
+It is said that not only talent and hard work are necessary to learn Hoomii, but also a certain kind of physical standard - Wen Li is the combination of all.
 In her words, "I might have the soul for it".

-For the past 100 years, the Hoomii was once lost on the vast Inner Mongolian Plateau.
+For the past 100 years, the Hoomii was lost on the vast Inner Mongolian Plateau.
 Even today, the number of Hoomii singers is less than 100 throughout the nation.
-For the protection as well as the development of the legendary folk art, the Hoomii singers are considering whether to add in some modern music, for example, rock.
-However, as ancestors of the Mongolians said, "chor can only be sung where it is quiet, where you can hear the nature, the birds and the leaves dancing.
+For the protection as well as the development of the legendary folk art, Hoomii singers are considering whether to incorporate modern music.
+However, ancestry and tradition believes that "chor can only be sung where it is quiet, where you can hear nature, and the birds and the leaves are dancing.
 Once the soul is there, you can begin the chor."